taraamiri57/SYDE675_Project/README.md

 The repository is composed of several directories.
 The explanation of each directory is as below:

-* DLModels (Paper code implementation):
+* DLModels:

-  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Datasets: Project-deepLearning-NN.py
+  * A python file (.py) for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Datasets: Project-deepLearning-NN.py

   * Results:
     * Results for the Chest Dataset